FrostyNick/dotfiles/readme.md

 ## Neovim config

-[See `.config/nvim/`](.config/nvim/) for learning vim or learning how the config works.
+[See `.config/nvim/`](.config/nvim/) for learning Vim/Neovim or learning how the config works.

 <details>
     <summary>What's in this config?</summary>

-- Working LSP and live server.
+- Working LSP.
 Search LSP in <kbd>leader + ?</kbd> for LSP keybinds.
     - <kbd>gr</kbd> - rename variable based on code context. (it won't mess up other variables)
     - <kbd>gd</kbd> - go to definition.
-    - <kbd>leader + l + l</kbd> - Toggle live server; there's no toggle in original plugin.
+- Live server for web testing. <kbd>leader + l + l</kbd> - Toggle live
+  server; there's no toggle in original plugin.
 Powered by barrett-ruth/live-server.nvim.
 Requires npm; yarn works too, see live-server readme and modify config.
-- Much more sane defaults for coding, tabs, etc.
+- Sane defaults for coding, tabs, etc.
-- Minimal design.
+- Minimal look and feel.
 - Loads in about 100ms as of today; after optimizing a few of the new plugins, it would probably drop to around 80ms.
 Also benchmarks vary on other devices.
+  Taking better advantage of lazy loading more would lower this a lot.
 - Several keybinds while being mindful about existing vim keybinds; especially if they're useful keybinds.
     - <kbd>leader + ,</kbd> to see previous files.
 In plain vim, <kbd>:bro
       o</kbd> is the shortest alternative.
     - <kbd>leader + t</kbd> to open terminal in a vertical split.
     - <kbd>leader + b</kbd> to switch/see buffers.
-- Uses the Lazy plugin manager for some time before Packer was archived.
+- Uses the Lazy plugin manager.
 - 30+ plugins; plugin configuration is located in [...`/nvim/lua/frostynick/lazy.lua`](.config/nvim/lua/frostynick/lazy.lua)
   <!-- if you're in vim remember gf - go to file for above -->
-    - Telescope, Treesitter (A must have for Neovim)
+    - Telescope, Treesitter - A must have for Neovim.
-    - Treesitter textobjects; basically for now you can <kbd>dif</kbd> to delete inside a function, <kbd>caf</kbd> to delete around a function, etc. There's a lot of potential for this since it's just the start of this part of the config.
+    - Treesitter textobjects - For now you can <kbd>dif</kbd> to delete inside a function, <kbd>caf</kbd> to delete around a function, etc. There's a lot of potential for this since it's just the start of this part of the config.